 Goal completion is easy to measure, but a client’s internal sense of readiness is less concrete.
 Generally, clients seem ready once they have put some other things in place that help support their recovery.
 This could be taking classes, a volunteer or paid job, self-help groups, joining a club, developing a new hobby, or developing more supports.
-Offering on-going support for clients who have successfully completed the program helps them feel more secure about finishing as they know they can return weekly for continued support/accountability.
+Offering on-going support through the Peer Support Center helps people feel more comfortable with moving from active treatment to long-term support.

 Successful Program Completion:

-Of the 342 approved discharges, the following was reported.
+Of the 508 approved discharges that participated in the survey, the following was reported.

 Amount of Substance Use: